-- Standardized work process, quality, explicit policies give clear definitions.
-The value and quality become fundamental business requirements, which are properly communicated and are expected at every stage of the workflow.
+Standardized work processes, quality, explicit policies give clear definitions.
+The value and quality become fundamental business requirements that are properly communicated and expected at every stage of the workflow.

-- Continuous improvement suggestions are appreciated by the leadership.
+The leadership appreciates continuous improvement suggestions.
 Bringing up problems and suggesting solutions is highly encouraged despite your position or rank.

-For example, in software development industry, a big number of bugs that are discovered in quality assurance processes turn out extremely small and easy to prevent.
+For example, in the software development industry, many bugs discovered in quality assurance processes turn out extremely small and easy to prevent.
 The fact these basic bugs are discovered at the testing stage shows the developers did not perform primary quality check of their work.

-This, in its turn, wastes the time of both testers and developers, creating unnecessary iterations and stealing the attention from the more important issues.
+In turn, this wastes the time of both testers and developers, creating unnecessary iterations and stealing the attention from the more important issues.